 This study examined the relationship between Official Development Assistance (ODA) and economic growth in the East African Community, focusing on the moderating role of trade openness.
-The findings reveal a complex dynamic between ODA and regional economic growth.

-Our analysis indicates that when considered in isolation, ODA has a negative and statistically significant effect on economic growth in East African countries.
-This negative individual impact could be due to factors like inadequate utilization of aid funds, low absorption capacity, governance issues, or the fungibility of aid in the recipient country.
-These factors may, in fact, weaken ODA's contribution to promoting economic growth.
+The findings reveal a complex dynamic relationship between ODA and regional economic growth.
+Our analysis indicates that when considered in isolation, ODA has a positive and statistically significant effect on economic growth in East African countries.
+This positive individual impact suggests that ODA contributes to economic growth by potentially addressing funding gaps, enhancing investment in critical infrastructure, or fostering human capital development.
+However, the magnitude of the positive effect might vary due to factors like the efficiency of aid utilization, the institutional capacity of recipient countries, and the alignment of aid with development priorities.
+While these factors can enhance ODA's contribution, inconsistencies in implementation or external economic shocks might still moderate the overall growth effect.